-The original Trans-Siberian journey all the way to the end of the line at Vladivostok on Russia's Pacific coast.
-Kicking off in Moscow, ride the rails some 9288km with stops in Yekaterinburg, Irkutsk (for Lake Baikal) and Ulan Ude - Buddhist bastion of Eastern Russia.
+TRANS-SIBERIAN JOURNEY MOSCOW TO VLADIVOSTOK: Take the world's longest rail journey, travelling from Moscow, across Siberia to the end of the line at Vladivostok on Russia's Pacific coast.
+Ride the rails some 9288km with stops in Yekaterinburg, Irkutsk (for Lake Baikal) and Ulan Ude - Buddhist bastion of Eastern Russia.

 Moscow.
 Arrival transfer from Moscow Sheremetyevo or Domodedovo airport to your hotel.
 The remains of days 1 and 2 are free for you to explore the sights of Moscow.
 On day 2 there is the option to travel to the legendary Red Square by Metro for a guided walking tour; see the brightly coloured St Basil’s Cathedral, the impressive GUM department store and Lenin’s Mausoleum.
 If open you can pay your respects to Lenin himself!
 Rest of the day is free - consider a visit to the mighty Kremlin.

 Overnight: Moscow | Breakfast x 1

 Free time in the capital

 Moscow - Yekaterinburg.
 Explore the city independently today.
 This afternoon transfer to rail station to board the train to Yekaterinburg.

 Yekaterinburg.
 On the evening of day 4 the train pulls into Yekaterinburg.
 Transfer to accommodation.
 On day 5 there is an optional city tour, which takes in the new monastery that marks the site of the Romanov family’s execution in 1918 and Ganina Yama - a beautiful monastic complex built on the site where their bodies were discarded and later found.
 The tour also takes you to the Europe/Asia border where you can stand with a foot in each continent!